What is a Tracking Number?

 How long does PackTrack keep my tracking numbers?

 Tracking numbers are kept for 30 days.
 There is no archive.
-The records are permanently deleted to maintain your privacy, to save server space, and to keep PackTrack fast and responsive.
+Records are permanently deleted to maintain your privacy, conserve server space, and keep PackTrack fast and responsive.

 Troubleshooting